irdest/irdest/docs/contributors/src/technical/index.md

 ## Introduction

-Fundamentally, qaul.net is a highly distributed system.
+Fundamentally, qaul is a highly distributed system.
 It is not accountable to a single set of rules across all devices that are part of this system.
-It is important to make the distinction between "qaul.net", the application, "qaul network", the distributed network of devices, and other components provided by the project that can be used to write decentralised applications.
+It is important to make the distinction between "qaul", the application, "qaul network", the distributed network of devices, and other components provided by the project that can be used to write decentralised applications.